 Spread the frosting over the cake while both cake and frosting are still warm.

-*To toast the pecans, place a dry skillet over medium heat.
+- To toast the pecans quickly, place a dry skillet over medium heat.
 Add the chopped pecans and cook, stirring constantly, just until the pecans are aromatic and lightly browned.
+Turn out onto a plate to cool.

-If you don't have marshmallows, substitute with about 1/3 cup of Marshmallow Fluff or Marshmallow Creme.
+- Use about 1/3 cup of Marshmallow Fluff or Marshmallow Creme in place of the marshmallows.